Rajpratik71/zfs_wiki/Debian-Buster-Encrypted-Root-on-ZFS.md

     # cp /usr/share/systemd/tmp.mount /etc/systemd/system/
     # systemctl enable tmp.mount

+4.11  Optional (but kindly requested): Install popcon

+The `popularity-contest` package reports the list of packages install on your system.
+Showing that ZFS is popular may be helpful in terms of long-term attention from the distro.

+    # apt install --yes popularity-contest

 ## Step 5: GRUB Installation

 5.1  Verify that the ZFS boot filesystem is recognized: